 Under the Township's Comprehensive Zoning By-law No. 2003-451, the subject property is currently zoned "Rural (RU)" and "Mineral Aggregate Resources Reserveholding (MAR-h)".
+Both the severed and retained parcels will comply with the minimum lot frontage of 60.0 m (196.8 ft) and the minimum lot area of 1.0 ha (2.47 ac) set out in the RU zone.

 Section 4.32.3 (b), Pit and Quarry setbacks, require that new development be setback a minimum of 150 m from lands zoned "Mineral Aggregate Reserve (MAR)".
-As noted, the submitted a Mineral Aggregate Impact Assessment (MAIA) which supports the proposed severance.
-The proposed severed lot would have room to locate a dwelling and septic system outside of the required 150 m setback from the MAR-h zone.
-Should the applicant wish to construct within the 150 m setback a zoning by-law amendment would be required.
+The proposed severed lot would have sufficient room to locate a dwelling and septic system outside of the required 150 m setback from the MAR-h zone.
+The existing dwelling and outbuildings on the retained lot will be within the required 150 m setback, however this is recognized as an existing condition.
+Should any future development on the retained lands be proposed, the 150 m setback to the MAR-h zone shall apply.